apache/trafficcontrol/docs/source/api/v5/cdns_id.rst

 :dnssecEnabled: ``true`` if the CDN uses DNSSEC, ``false`` otherwise
 :domainName:    The top-level domain (TLD) assigned to the newly created CDN
 :id:            An integral, unique identifier for the newly created CDN
+:lastUpdated:   Date and time when the CDN was last modified in :rfc:`3339` Format

+	.. versionchanged:: 5.0
+		Prior to version 5.0 of the API, this field was in :ref:`non-rfc-datetime`.

 :name:        The newly created CDN's name
 :ttlOverride: A :abbr:`TTL (Time To Live)` value, in seconds, that, if set, overrides all set TTL values on :term:`Delivery Services` in this :abbr:`CDN (Content Delivery Network)`

 .. code-block:: http